raflyritonga/book-recommender/README.md

     ```

 ## Contributing
 Contributions are welcome!
-Please fork the repository, explore the `programs` folder for the core logic, and submit a pull request with your improvements.
+Please fork the repository, explore the `program` folder for the core logic, and submit a pull request with your improvements.

 ## License
 This project is licensed under the MIT License.